Latest news

 A group looking at designing and running clinical trials in multiple sclerosis, Parkinson's, MND, dementia and other neurodegenerative diseases

-The national ACORD collaboration was formed in 2021 to encourage and support the development, running and reporting of Multi-arm, Multi-stage Platform Trials (with their associated scientific and infrastructure projects) in four major neurodegenerative diseases: MND, Progressive MS, Parkinson’s Disease and ultimately Dementia.
+The national ACORD collaboration was formed in 2021 to encourage and support the development, running and reporting of multi-arm, multi-stage (MAMS) platform trials (with their associated scientific and infrastructure projects) in four major neurodegenerative diseases: MND, progressive multiple sclerosis (MS), Parkinson’s disease and, ultimately, dementia.

 By 2021 the collaboration has reached the stage where a number of interventions are emerging for evaluation in pivotal phase III trials.
-Founding partners Medical Research Council Clinical Trials Unit at UCL, Queen Square Institute of Neurology at UCL and the University of Edinburgh are overseeing work in the first three of these diseases, specifically the MND-SMART, the OCTOPUS trial in Progressive multiple sclerosis (MS Society website) and the ACT-PD project laying the foundations for a large platform trial in Parkinson’s disease.
+Founding partners Medical Research Council Clinical Trials Unit at UCL, Queen Square Institute of Neurology at UCL and the University of Edinburgh are overseeing work in the first three of these diseases, specifically the MND-SMART trial, the OCTOPUS trial in progressive MS, and the ACT-PD project laying the foundations for a large platform trial in Parkinson’s disease.

-We are pleased to be working with the following charitable organisations: UKMS Society, Cure Parkinson's Trust, Edmund J Safra, My Name’5 Doddie, MND Scotland, MND Association and Alzheimer’s Research UK.
+We are pleased to be working with the following charitable organisations: the UK MS Society, Cure Parkinson's Trust, Edmund J Safra Foundation, My Name’5 Doddie, MND Scotland, MND Association and Alzheimer’s Research UK.
 We look forward to collaborating with more charitable organisations as ACORD grows and continues to gain momentum.

 The collaboration will be looking at specific challenges to develop, launch and run MAMS trials in these areas including: